CurveDocs/curve-docs/docs/registry/MetaRegistryAPI.md

 ### `owner`
 !!! description "`MetaRegistry.owner() -> address:`"

     Getter for the owner of the contract.
-This address can perfom owner-guarded functions (see below).
+This address can perform owner-guarded functions (see below).

     Returns: owner (`address`).